 In order to put theory into practice and make automation a success, retailers need to combine a few ingredients.

 Automation is something that is fueled by data, and its efficiency is boosted by data categorized and prioritized according to use cases.
 For this reason, it’s necessary to build a data ecosystem accompanied by a data analytics strategy.
-For instance, you need to capture different types of data if you intend to provide personalized customer experience, forecast shopping trends, or streamline internal workflows.
+For instance, you need to capture different types of data (such as data from your POS, ERP, collaborative CRM systems, and so on) if you intend to provide personalized customer experience, forecast shopping trends, or streamline internal workflows.

 It’s possible to automate specific workflows with standalone tools, for example for email marketing, reporting, or SEO.
 However, as your business grows, it will require more centralized and sophisticated solutions that can communicate with IoT devices and provide capabilities in support of AI use cases.

 Most probably, you will have to decide between CRM vs ERP depending on your business model.
-These systems can connect various data sources and enable automated predictive analysis.
+These systems can connect various data sources and enable ecommerce predictive analytics.

 Unfortunately, technologies and data are not enough if your employees still use their instinct to make decisions instead of relying on analytics.
 It might have worked in the past but today gut feeling is a poor predictor of the future.